ibabushkin/wormbot/README.md

 Note that you can just use a prefix of the script's name and the first matching script will be used.

 Some modules, however, need to know who invoked them.
-This can be achieved by the `@` prefix.
-If a module gets invoked that way, it is called like this:
-`<script> <nickname> <other args>`
+This is possible by looking up the environment variable `NICKNAME` that is set in the script's environment.

 ## Configuring and Installing
 Currently, this is done via editing the source of `Bot.hs`.